 Update Your Power of Attorneys Every 3 to 5 Years

 Durable powers of attorney are good indefinitely.
 They technically have no ending date.
 However, due to the recent rise in identity theft and abuse of power of attorneys, many banks and financial institutions will no longer accept powers of attorney greater than 3 to 5 years old.
 At the very least, they will question the validity of the document.
 Remember, a bank or financial institution does not have to accept the instrument and it is within their discretion to honor it.
 As such, it is a good idea to update your general power of attorney at least every 3 to 5 years just to make sure they are current.

 When you are considering putting together your estate plan do not forget about powers of attorney.
 They are a critical part of a well-prepared estate plan.
 Attorney John Crow can assist you with preparing powers of attorneys that suit your particular needs.
-Give us a call today at 931-218-7800 to schedule an appointment to discuss your estate planning needs.
+Give us a call today to schedule an appointment at our Clarksville or Hopkinsville offices to discuss your estate planning needs.